NOAA-OWP/ngen/doc/DEPENDENCIES.md

 Currently, a version of CMake >= `3.10.0` is required.

-## Boost.Geometry
+## Boost (Headers Only)

-The [Boost.Geometry](https://www.boost.org/doc/libs/1_72_0/libs/geometry/doc/html/geometry/compilation.html) library is used by the project and must be included.

-Note that this library is header-only.
+Boost libraries are used by this project.
+In particular, [Boost.Geometry](https://www.boost.org/doc/libs/1_72_0/libs/geometry/doc/html/geometry/compilation.html) is used, but others are also.

+Currently, only headers-only Boost libraries are utilized.
+As such, they are not exhaustively listed here since getting one essentially gets them all.

 ### Setup

-Since the library is header only, no binaries or compilation are required.
-The Boost headers only need to be available on the local machine.
+Since only headers-only libraries are needed, the Boost headers simply need to be available on the local machine at a location the build process can find.

 There are a variety of different ways to get the Boost headers locally.
-Various OS may have packages specifically to install them.
+Various OS may have packages specifically to install them, though one should take note of whether such packages provide a version of Boost that meets this project's requirements.

 Alternatively, the Boost distribution itself can be manually downloaded and unpacked, as described for both [Unix-variants](https://www.boost.org/doc/libs/1_72_0/more/getting_started/unix-variants.html) and [Windows](https://www.boost.org/doc/libs/1_72_0/more/getting_started/windows.html) on the Boost website.

 #### Setting **BOOST_ROOT**